epam/Indigo/bingo/lucene/README.md

  ```text
  mvn -Dtest=<Your_test_classname>#<class_test_method> test
  ```
- ### benchmarks tests ###
+ ### benchmark tests ###
- In case of running benchmark test, first head to 'benchmark-tests' folder,  then run
+ In case if You want to run benchmark tests, first head to 'benchmark-tests' folder,  then run
  ```text
   mvn clean install
  ```